MenghuaXie/M202AFinalProject/index.md

 ![Mapping](githubpageImages/QQ截图20201218131421.png)

 * Inside the detect() function, when the algorithm detects the vehicle objects in the video.
-The vehicle pixel locations (x, y) are stored in the det. xyxy[] which is obtained from det object is the pixel location corresponding to each detected vehicle.
-Then, use these information to calculate the center point of each boxes.
+The vehicle pixel locations (x, y) are stored in the det. the data xyxy[], which is obtained from det object is the pixel location corresponding to each detected vehicle.
+Then, use these information to calculate the center point of each box.

 ![Mapping](githubpageImages/QQ截图20201218131545.png)